Hospital Pharmacy (M.Sc.)

 Admission Requirements

-Eligible candidates must hold a first or second-class honors (upper division) degree in pharmacy, have experience working in hospital pharmacy practice and be registered (or eligible to be registered) with the Pharmaceutical Society of Ireland prior to the January start date.
-Please note that for applications to this course two references are required; one academic and one non-academic.
-Please note that some students will have to attend interviews in order to compete for clinical placements.
+Eligible candidates must hold a first or second-class Honours (2.1) degree in Pharmacy, have min. six months experience working in hospital pharmacy practice, which may include final year MPharm placement, and be registered (or eligible to be registered) with the Pharmaceutical Society of Ireland.
+Applicants also require two references, one academic and one non-academic.
+Short-listed applicants will have to attend hospital interviews to secure training positions.
+Successful applicants will be based in full-time employment in one of the participating hospitals for the two-year duration of the course.

 Course Fees